-HPER 2642 Introduction to Applied Anatomy (2-0-2)
+HPER 2643 Applied Anatomy (3-0-3)

-This course provides an introduction to the fundamentals of human anatomical structure with an emphasis on application to human movement.
+This course is a study of osteology, skeletal structure, neuromuscular system, and fundamentals of human anatomical structure with an emphasis on application to human movement.
 The ability of the musculoskeletal system to function simultaneously and systematically to produce human movement will be the primary objective of the course.

-HPER 2701-3 Wellness Practicum (Variable)
+HPER 2701-3 Health and Sports Sciences Practicum (Variable)